-The 2015 payment technology landscape generated significant buzz with regard to data security, digital wallets, digital currencies, and peer-to-peer (P2P) technologies.
+The 2015 payment technology landscape seemed to generate a lot of buzz with regard to data security, digital wallets, digital currencies, and peer-to-peer (P2P) technologies.
 It was quite eventful to say the least.
 Also with the big liability shift date for EMV, there was a definite heightened sense of anxiety and significant level of confusion for merchants and payers alike.
-Still, we remained focused on bringing our clients the latest industry news, updates and information for everything that might have impacted their students or campus.
+Still, we remained focused on bringing our clients the latest industry news, updates and information for everything that might have impacted your students or campus.